A Brief History of Milk

 Milk may not be suitable for all children.
 Experiments demonstrate that the high calcium content of milk can interfere with a child’s absorption of iron, another mineral that is crucial for development.
 To ensure your child isn’t iron deficient, it’s a good idea to avoid serving milk products and iron-rich foods in the same meal.
 It may also be a good idea to limit total milk intake in young children to two cups per day (Maguire et al 2013).

-Some concerns have arisen of a potential milkancient3link between cow’s milk and diabetes but the results have been mixed, and in fact, several studies claim opposite outcomes.
+Some concerns have arisen of a potential link between cow’s milk and diabetes but the results have been mixed, and in fact, several studies claim opposite outcomes.
 The preponderance of evidence suggests drinking more milk results in less likelihood to develop diabetes, not more.
 When Finnish researchers conducted a randomized study, they did not find that cow’s milk consumption increased diabetes risk (Savilahti and Saarinen 2009).
 In fact, there was a trend in the other direction: Babies who were given cow’s milk-based formula were actually less likely to develop diabetes.
 Similarly, a nationwide study of German preschoolers found that preschoolers who drank more cow’s milk were less likely, not more likely, to develop diabetes (Rosenbauer et al 2007).
 Research on adults has reported similar results.
 In studies that have controlled for overall diet, body mass index, and physical activity level, adults who consumed more low-fat milk products were less likely, not more likely, to develop insulin dependence or diabetes (Choi et al 2005; Tremblay and Gilbert 2009; German et al 2009).

 Milk and milk products have played a role in the human diet for thousands of years.
 In most of the second half of the 20th century, children received milk as part of their cafeteria school program, and parents were advised to keep milk in the household.
 Moderation is certainly key to the consumption of any food, but clearly, milk has provided essential dietary nutrients for adults and children all over the world for many centuries, and we are still in the process of understanding why.